7 Affirmations for Positive Aging

 3. I will be refined by age™ instead of declined by age.
-To be truly refined by age,™ one must be intentional about working on the seven dimensions of wellness in their lives: emotional, environmental, intellectual, physical, social/cultural (Note: I have combined social and cultural as one dimension), spiritual, vocational.
+To be truly refined by age,™ one must be intentional about working on the seven dimensions of wellness in their lives: emotional, environmental, intellectual, physical, social/cultural, spiritual, vocational.

 4. I expect to feel good physically.
 Pain is a clue that something is wrong, not a sign that you’re aging.
-If you feel pain, see your doctor to get a diagnosis and proper treatment.
+If you feel pain, see your doctor for a diagnosis and proper treatment.

 6. I am strong and capable.
 Staying physically active and eating a healthy diet will keep you strong and healthy.
 When you are strong and healthy, you can continue to enjoy your independent lifestyle.

 7. I am confident and deserve respect.
 We all deserve to be respected, even if we don’t always agree with others or are different from them.
 Show your confidence and don’t let anyone treat you otherwise, regardless of your age or abilities.